adamdenglu/ub/README.md

-# These code is the supplement for paper 'Unbiased Estimation of the Gradient of the Log-Likelihood in Inverse Problems'.
+# These codes are the supplement for paper 'Unbiased Estimation of the Gradient of the Log-Likelihood in Inverse Problems'.
 # See https://arxiv.org/abs/2003.04896 for more illustration.